uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_ML_method.rst

 and implement abstract methods.
 The name of the new class has to be different from the ML methods’ classes already defined in the same package.

-Adding the new method to immuneML
+Adding a new MLMethod class
 -----------------------------------

 For methods based on scikit-learn, read how to do this under :ref:`Adding a method based on scikit-learn`.